-MFA works best by using a mobile phone as this is something most people normally carry with them.
-Please consider using your personal and desk phone when setting up MFA on your account if the event of your primary method of access is unavailable.
-If none of these options are suitable, IT Services can provide physical tokens (like credit cards / key fob).
+MFA works best by setting up the Microsoft Authenticator app on your mobile phone as this is something most people normally carry with them.
+Additionally, please consider adding your personal and office phone numbers when setting up MFA on your account in the event of your primary method of access is unavailable.
+If you do not have a phone, DS&S can provide physical tokens (like credit cards / key fobs).

-Even with MFA enabled, please check addresses of web sites used to enter your account details.
-Malicious people are making copies for website that look very familiar to try and dupe people.
+Even with MFA enabled, please check addresses of websites used to enter your account details.
+Malicious people are making copies of websites that look very familiar to try and dupe people.

 Remember that we will never send an email containing a link asking you to alter or verify your personal details so if you receive one please take advice before doing anything with it.
-Contact the sender (not by email), or get in touch with IT Services: ring 01332-591234, email email@example.com or follow the "IT Service Centre" link under "Resources@Derby" on the StaffID home page.
+Contact the sender (not by email), or get in touch with DS&S: live chat: https://itservicecentre.derby.ac.uk

 What changes will I see?